Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Theoretical model

 Below we shall derive a $\textbf{k} \cdot \textbf{p}$ formulation of the \Lande\ factor in semicondutor NWs.
 We shall specifically consider a homogeneous InSb, with hexagonal cross section, grown in the zincblede crystallographic structure along the [111] direction.
 This particular orientation preserves the crystal inversion symmetry, resulting in the reduction of the Dresselhaus SO coupling term.\cite{Dresselhaus,vanWeperen2015}

 The system is subjected to a uniform external magnetic field with intensity $B$.
-The direction of the applied magnetic field with respect to the NW axis is determined by two angles: $\theta$, the angle between the field and the NW axis ($z$), and $\varphi$, the angle between the $x$ axis (oriented along the corner-corner direction) and the projection of the field on the $xy$ plane -- see Fig.~\ref{fig1}.
+The direction of the applied magnetic field with respect to the NW axis is determined by the angles $\theta$, between the field and the NW axis ($z$), and $\varphi$, between the $x$ axis (oriented along the corner-corner direction) and the projection of the field on the $xy$ plane -- see Fig.~\ref{fig1}.
 Hence,

 We adopt the symmetric vector potential